fenago/tableau-intermediate/lab-guides/md/Lab_11.md

 problems.
 The random forest algorithm is based on decision tree approach.
 This approach can be used to predict both discrete class membership (classification) and exact values of a continuous variable (regression).
-In this recipe, we will cover the latter.
+In this lab, we will cover the latter.
 Regression-based on decision tree works by iteratively splitting cases in the dataset into increasingly homogeneous groups.
 Looping through all variables the algorithm searches for the one that splits cases into the groups. so